Pacific School's New Home Study Program - Frequently Asked Questions

 Do we need to be residents of the Pacific Elementary School District to participate?

 No. Students in the program must be a resident of Santa Cruz County or any county adjacent to Santa Cruz County.
 Students who live out of the district boundaries must complete the appropriate Interdistrict Transfer Form.
 For families within Santa Cruz County, the Interdistrict Transfer Form and instructions are here.
 Families outside the county need to obtain the correct form from their school district of residence.
+The program can only accept students from Santa Cruz County or a neighboring county.

 My family lives in the Davenport School District.
 Are we guaranteed a spot in the Homeschool Program?